 After studying at St. Bartholomew’s Hospital, which has remained one of the leading teaching hospitals in the UK for centuries, Mr. Ind qualified in 1989 before completing further studies in both London and Sydney.
 He joined the Royal College of Obstetricians and Gynaecologists, initially as a member and later as a fellow in 1995.
 Mr. Ind is also a certified gynaecological oncologist.

-In addition to his core qualifications, Mr. Ind specialises in both complex and single-incision laproscopic surgery, robotic surgery, and other surgical procedures which do not compromise fertility.
+In addition to his core qualifications, Mr. Ind specialises in both complex and single-incision laparoscopic surgery, robotic surgery, and other surgical procedures which do not compromise fertility.

 Specific cancer-related areas of his expertise also include radical surgical options for treating ovarian cancer, and endometrial cancer management in women with co-morbidity.